dag-andersen/Rust-Memory-Map/ITU-stuff/Report.md

 The ranges is random number between 10-18, and the padding/gap between each range is also a random number between 10-18.
 For testing purposes the payload is always 2 chars.
 This is mainly duo to generating random strings being the most expensive procedure of generating the test data.

+// they are equally serpearted becase that is worse case, since the data would be distributed over all pages in the file

 ### Optimizations

 A huge part of the performance optimization came from using a profiler